Particular/docs.particular.net/samples/platformlauncher-windows-required.include.md

-NOTE: This sample requires a Windows environment in order to run the portable version of the Particular Service Platform tools.
+NOTE: This sample includes a portable version of the Particular Service Platform tools.
+These tools are only availabe on Windows environments but are not necessary to run run the sample.